 - The CDE has an interpretation that relates to an scenario where death was eliminated.
 Future work on separable effects may help disentangle the different mechanisms that affect dementia and death.

-- We could have change Pin1 to other molecular mechanism.
+- We could have change Pin1 to other molecular mechanism (MAYBE).
 This also extends to other questions that study the effect of one disease in the risk of another disease to understand the biological mechanisms behind the.